Corryong's 150 Year Timeline

 A New School Site

-Due to the inclement winter conditions of the Hunters Plain school site, a new and more suitable school site was chosen “up the hill” on Towong Road (Cnr Towong Road and Donaldson Street).
+The inclement winter conditions of the Hunters Plain school site soon lead to a new and more suitable school site being chosen “up the hill” on the corner of Towong Road and Donaldson Street.

 Crawford & Co.

-With the Saturday service, the coach would continue on from Tallangatta through to Corryong, terminating at Towong.
+On the Saturday service, the coach would continue on from Tallangatta through to Corryong, terminating at Towong.
+On route, there were two stops for fresh horses - one at Koetong and the other at Wabba Hotel.

-In 1881, Crawford & Co. started a regular twice-weekly coach service from Wodonga to Corryong via Old Tallangatta, with the Corryong Hotel on Towong Road as the final stop.
-To support the growing traffic and keep wheels turning, local blacksmith Charlie Jones opened his “smithy” nearby, offering immediate repairs for the passing coaches and horses.
+In 1881 Crawford & Co. started a regular twice-weekly coach service from Wodonga to Corryong via Old Tallangatta, with the terminus being the Corryong Hotel.
+To support the growing traffic and keep wheels turning, local blacksmith Charlie Jones opened his “smithy” nearby.
+He offered immediate repairs for the coach and other passing business.

 1879